oqolarte/oblong/content/project/alwayscarry.md

 Initially, we used an iPhone to take photos of the books.
 Transferring files between Apple devices (in our case, iPhone and Mac) is easy, using AirDrop.

-However, for reasons that won't be mentioned, the iPhone is sure to be removed from the equation.
+However, the iPhone is no longer available in this operation.
-We need to find solutions that don't rely on AirDrop's convenience.
+We need solutions that don't rely on AirDrop's convenience.

 We have two options left: a digital camera, and an Android phone, the same one where we will be posting on IG.
 For better quality photos, the digital camera is the obvious choice.